cyberflamingo/exobrain/content/computing/security/ssdlc/data-lifecycle.md

     as possible
 -   Data retention: how long we keep the data, and why, and how to keep it safe
     -   Right to be forgotten

+## Data Misuse and Abuse Risks

+What are the ways that data could be misused?

+-   Improper use by an employee
+-   Hacker stealing it

+A list of threats and risks must be created.

+Other issues:

+-   Data aggregation: data that were not sensible or personal in isolation becomes, in aggregation, sensible
+-   Data inference: learning from watching some piece of data (marketing learns about people’s behaviors through when/how/what people buy, for example)
+-   Unauthorized access
+    -   Ransomware
+-   Improper changes: data can’t be trusted anymore because we are being provided wrong information (could be a liability in a financial report, for example)

+## Data Anonymization/De-Anonymization

+-   (Pseudo-)Randomization: substitutes value for another so that it’s not easily identifiable (obfuscation)
+-   Tokenization: identification numbers associated with a user that few people know the association of
+-   Masking: data masked during input (password) or output (credit card numbers partially masked)
+-   Encryption: for safe storage and transmission of data